What is MAILO LAND.?

 The “Buganda Busuulu and Envujjo law of 1928“, which was described as “perhaps the first legislative enactment in Africa dealing with native rental conditions” came into effect on January 1, 1928.
 The law provided that “No tenant may be evicted by the Private mailo owners from his kibanja (Land) save for public purpose or for other good and sufficient cause unless a court having jurisdiction shall have tried the case and made the order of eviction”.
 The same law also provided that “while a tenant is still prosecuting his appeal, or until the time for appeal has expired, he shall remain in undisturbed possession of his kibanja until such time as the order of eviction shall have been received from the final court of Appeal”.

 This Law was the principal foundation of the current land Act of 1998 and the subsequent 2010 amendments therein.
 Under the above Act, the Busuulu was fixed by law at sh10 per annum.
-The same law is however silent on where tenants should pay Busuulu (nominal ground rent) if the land lords refuse to receive it as it is evidenced in various Buganda district today.
+The same law is however silent on where tenants should pay Busuulu (nominal ground rent) if the landlords refuse to receive it as it is evidenced in various Buganda districts today.
 Majority of Occupiers of Land in Buganda are Bibanja Holders (Bonified Occupants), The registered owners are majorly absentee landlords

 TENANCY BY OCCUPANCY